Interview & Translation by Natasha Phillips

 You have several different models of bags.
 Where do you get inspiration for the designs from?

 Some designs I think up myself, because I just like a certain shape and I want to make that idea reality.
-I also really enjoy observing, paying attention to the little details in the images that I see in my daily life and concentrating on the patterns and the colours that I choose.
+I also really enjoy observing and paying attention to the little details in the images that I see on a day-to-day basis and taking special care with my choice of patterns and colours.

 I’ve noticed that you give each model an Italian name.
 I think that’s such a lovely touch!
 How do you decide on the names?
 Are they named after people you know?

-The decision to give each model a name was a difficult one because I didn’t have a very clear idea… At one point I wanted to name them after members of my family, or important people in my life, then when I finished the first bag, which I knew I was going to reproduce several times, my boyfriend said “Siena?” and I thought the idea of using Italian city names was lovely.
+The decision to give each model a name was a difficult one because I didn’t have a very clear idea about how to do it… At one point I wanted to name them after members of my family or important people in my life, then when I finished the first bag, which I knew I was going to reproduce several times, my boyfriend said “Siena?” and I thought the idea of using Italian city names was lovely.
 However, as I still hadn’t let go of the idea of using my family’s names, I called the summer tote bag “Martina” in honour of my new niece!
-I might carry on with the idea of city names as I did with the “Elba”, which is an Italian island… I’m not sure yet really.
-I’m always going to choose cities, whether I’ve been to them or not, which take me back to a certain memory or awaken my curiosity… As well as sounding good for a bag.
+I might carry on with the idea of city names as I did with the “Elba”, which is named after an Italian island… I’m not sure yet really.
+When choosing a city, whether I’ve been there or not, I’ll always choose one which takes me back to a certain memory or awakens my curiosity, as well as sounding good for a bag.

 Where do you source the fabric for your creations?

 I buy fabric from lots of different places: brick and mortar shops, on-line shops, markets… And whenever I travel I try to visit a specialised shop, you always find some wonderful surprises!
-Via social media I’ve discovered lots of designers from England, the United States and Japan, I think their fabrics are my favourites… and of course the most expensive!
-But they are what make my creations special.
+Via social media I’ve discovered lots of designers from England, the United States and Japan, I think their fabrics are my favourites and, of course, the most expensive!
+But they’re what make my creations special.

 What is the most difficult thing when making a bag?